Martin-Rudolph/cuDebye/README.md

 **Fourth and fifth number** are the occupacy and the isotropic temperature factor, respectively.

 **The last eleven numbers** are the parameters a1-a5, b1-b5 and c for the atomic scattering factor.
+A list can be found in